 Online palliative care course for health care leaders.

-This online course provides health care leaders at all levels of leadership with knowledge, insights, and resources to improve the palliative care aspects of their services.
+This online course provides health care leaders at all levels of leadership with the knowledge, insights, and resources to improve the palliative care aspects of their services.
 This includes better understanding of what palliative care is and the impact on patients and health care services, palliative care service components that are needed, and the data and evidence to support these.
 It will address how many palliative care and hospice beds are needed in a region and the strengths and limitations of different service models.
-LEAP Leaders will help leaders review their services and develop business plans and initiatives to better integrate (or endorse) palliative care delivered to their patients with serious illnesses.
+LEAP™ Leaders will help leaders review their services and develop business plans and initiatives to better integrate (or endorse) palliative care delivered to their patients with serious illnesses.

 Who is it for?

 - Divided into two parts that can be completed over 6 months.
-Each Part consists of 5 online modules followed by one 1.5-hour webinar.
+Each part consists of 5 online modules followed by one 1.5-hour webinar.